thiswillbeyourgithub/Clozolkor/README.md

 ### todo, some are really simple, don't forget to help
     * add a gif in the README showcasing the features
     * add a setting section on top
+    * figure out a way to avoid hiding cloze hints
     * deduplicate the the shortcut event, make a function call
     * make it so that the button only appears on mobile, depending on a boolean
     * use the same shortcut to answer 3 if no more cloze to reveal, depending on a boolean